 Project achievements to date

-- Submission of initial project plan
+- Initial project plan submitted.

 Project next steps

-- Ongoing project reporting requirements and milestones.
+- Meet ongoing project reporting requirements and milestones.